all-ride/ride-web-i18n-inline/README.md

 ### Setup

-At this moment you can just add this module in your ``modules`` folder (you can manually create this folder in the project root) and enable modules to load from this folder in ``parameters.php``.
+At this moment you can just add this module in your ``modules`` folder (you can manually create this folder in the project root).

 ```bash
 cd modules
 git clone https://github.com/all-ride/ride-web-i18n-quickadmin.git
 ```

+You might need to enable modules to load from this folder in ``parameters.php``.

 ```php
 // application/config/parameters.php:49